sergio8215/Trains-Exercise/README.md

     * The weight of the track must be > 0
     * A given track will never appear more than once
     * When searching for path, only simple path will be considered
+    * When testing, this will run on the last graph given

 ### First use:
     * To execute the program you need to run the Main as a Java Application,